MariusSR/Elevator-Project-TTK4145/README.md

 | watchdog        | data_manager, fsm                            | data_manager, fsm
 | cost_function   | data_manager                                 | data_manager

-Throughtout the project, the following color scheme in terminal printing is used:
+Throughtout the project, the following color scheme for terminal printing is used:
 - Red     prints indicate an error or an unexpected message/behaviour
 - Cyan    prints indicate PIDs of processes spawned from this module
 - Green   prints indicate a node connecting